theripper93/Levels/README.md

 Your tokens will change levels by changing their elevation, you can also setup zones with drawings to automatically change elevation

+# **KNOWN ISSUES\INCOMPATIBILITES**

+* Less Fog: Will make token visibility calculations for levels not work correctly

 # **API**

 **Patched canvas.walls.checkCollision method to check against a specific elevation**